CMU-IDS-2020/a3-wqyf/writeup.md

 ## Project Goals

-TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
+**A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.

 We aim to develop a tool that allows users to dynamically explore the traffic flow of NYC taxi by user specified date-time and locations.
 The users can use the tool to answer the  question: given a specified pick-up location, how the traffic flow bandwidth and direction change overtime.

 ## Design

-TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
+**A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices?

 Query order:
 The users will specify the date, then the location, radius, and finally the hour span of the day.